HaakonWiland/Notes/Assembly/Assembly Basics.md

 ![[Pasted image 20240905160016.png]]
 - **RSP:** A pointer to the top of the stack, changes when data is pushed and popped to the stack.
-- **RBP:** A pointer to the BASE of the stack (last value of stack?), usually do not change throughout the functions execution.
+- **RBP:** A pointer to the BASE of the stack.
+Usually do not change throughout the functions execution.
+When working with function, RBP works as a reference point for the functions stack frame.

 #### Division: